Fastest growth in 50 years: NZ population just shy of 4.7 million

 New Zealand's population has officially grown to 4,699,755.

-The number of Kiwis living here has jumped 457,707 since the previous census five years ago - the largest population growth by number since the 1961 census.
+The number of Kiwis living here has jumped 457,707 since the previous Census five years ago - the largest population growth by number since the 1961 Census.

 Population growth was at 2.1 per cent since 2013, compared to just 0.7 for the previous Census period.